 If you’re performing a track that’s already out in a produced version, it becomes even more important to change things up and present a fresh performance.

 As in most cases – getting solid feedback is a fundamental cornerstone in creating something truly special and unique.
 So, before heading into a live video production, try to get some feedback from peers on things like styling, set-up, instrumentation.
 You’ll probably stumble upon some surprises and things you’d never come up with.

 Looks ain’t everything

-Part of finding a great location for shooting is finding a great location that also sounds good, or at least good enough.
+Part of finding a great location for shooting is finding a great location that also sounds good.
 Its a good idea to involve the sound technician in the search for a solid room, ideally even connecting him or her with the visual-team.

 Achieving compromise between really great visual aesthetics and realistic soundwork is always a process that has to be negotiated from scratch, but you’ll save yourself a lot of discussing if you involve the sound-engineer equally as deep in the process.